Communicable Diseases

 Should your child stay home from school?

-Every effort should be made to attend school.
-The following suggestions are intended to help parents determine when a student should not attend school:
+Every effort should be made for a student to stay in school.
+The following information is intended to help determine when a student should be sent home from school early or not attend school:

-• If your child has a temperature of 100.4 degrees or higher.
+• The student has a temperature of 100.4 degrees or higher.

-• If your child complains of a slight sore throat and has not
+• If the student complains of a slight sore throat and has not had other symptoms, the student may remain in school.

 Communicable Diseases Procedures